 Does your walkway look like this?

-The beams were pressure treated, and we didn’t realize they were damaged until we knocked on them, and heard hollow sounds.
-And when we opened it, this was what it looked like…
+The beams were PT (preservative-treated), and no one realized they were damaged until we knocked on them, and heard hollow sounds.
+And when we opened it, here's what we found…

 Hollow beams.